PrimeTweak/PrimeFreeBird/README.md

 # Fixes

 - **Tab labels are centred** — restored labels no longer sit off-centre after a cold launch.
-- **The top bar comes in solid** — the bar and its tabs used to render pale for a moment while a screen loaded.
 - **The video timestamp shows up** — the option now actually reveals the elapsed time in full-screen videos.
 - **"Open in Following" is honoured** — the setting was silently overridden; the tab you pick survives a new session.
 - **No black frame at launch** — the splash dissolves into the timeline instead of cutting to an empty window.
-- **The Spaces bar comes back** — switching the option off restores the bar without relaunching the app.
-- **Pickers look native again** — the appearance pickers were action sheets landing mid-screen; they are iOS alerts now.
 - **Pull-to-refresh sound works again** — rebuilt for current Twitter versions, where the old hook no longer exists.
 - **Reply composer sits still** — no keyboard bounce, no doubled insets, no login wall.